AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdid.md

 Fig 1 illustrates the process where the osm *proxy `building:level` height*  is added to the raster DEM to create a 3D topologically connected surface ~ containing 2D polygons as 3D objects.

 The LoD1 City Model, while basic, offers many advantages over 2D datasets.
 These may be used for shadow analyses, line of sight predictions and advanced flood simulation.
 With the coming revolution in air traffic control, to accomodate newer forms of air services (delivery drones and air mobility), an accurate *digital* representation of the built environment will become crucial.
-A 3D City Model is one component to the effective air space manangment of the future.
+A 3D City Model is one component to the effective air space anagement of the future.

 Challenges do exist.
 Of primary concern are errors in the source data that propagate to the generated 3D model.
 Care must be taken to ensure the quality of both the vector building outlines and raster DEM.